Sonamkandari/Data_warehouse_project/README.md

 <img width="794" height="419" alt="image" src="https://github.com/user-attachments/assets/6ba44dd7-251a-4aac-918a-d6a96f7765d2" />

 ---
-- now we had clead safe business data
+- Now we have cleaned and safe business data
-- After making correction and cleaning data we will cross check is the data is cleaned or not
+- After applying corrections and cleaning, we cross-check whether the data is clean
-- After that insert data into sales_details table
+- After validation, we insert the data into the sales_details table

-## Quality check of silver table
+## Quality Check of Silver Tables

 ---
 ### Diffrent types of data columns we had used are
 - 1: **Handling Invalid Data**
 - 2: **Data Type Casting**
-- 2: **Handling Misssing Data**
+- 2: **Handling Missing Data**
 ---
 ## Clean & Load erp_cust_az12